itcarroll/basic-R-lesson/docs/_slides/console.md

 ~~~
 {:.output}

+===

-Use functions by calling them with comma-separated arguments between parentheses.
+Call functions by typing their name and comma-separated arguments between parentheses.

 ~~~r